 Be where you are asked to be, when you are asked to be there.
 Ensure boats are quickly rigged and derigged.
 Stay in an area where the coach can easily find you and let others know when you are going somewhere (i.e. bathroom).
 If you have an upcoming race, stay out of the sun and drink plenty of fluids.
 Keep noise levels down and stay off your feet.

 Parents should stay away from athletes within two hours of a race.
 As a good rule of thumb, parents should avoid the trailer.
 Parents would not be allowed in the locker room before a game or on the field during the game, so please keep your distance while at a race.
 Athletes can talk to parents briefly after a race, but then should return to the team tents to prepare for their next race.

 - Keep rooms clean during your stay.
 This means hanging wet items up to dry, disposing of trash, and generally keeping rooms tidy.
 When you leave, make sure all of the trash is in the bins and the towels are in the bathroom.
 Hotels at popular races blacklist teams who are messy.
 We want to avoid getting on those lists.

 - Be quiet in the hallways and common areas.
 Feel free to visit other rooms before the curfew time, but at curfew, make sure you are in your room in bed.

 - Be on time to morning meetings.

-Theft of property at the boathouse or at MRC events will not be tolerated.
+Theft of property at the boathouse or at Milwaukee Rowing Club events will not be tolerated.

 - Parking is available in any legally designated parking spots.